Liyashen/testrepo/README.md

 ## Editing the file

-Tis a markdwn file in this repository.
+This a markdwn file in this repository.